griestopf/Visual3/content/topic_05_char_anim_godot/_index.md

 ![01](img/01_add_csg_to_main_scene.png)

 CSG stands for "Constructive Solid Geometry".
-These objects are meant for rapid prototyping a 3D scene environent only!
+These objects are meant for rapid prototyping a 3D scene environment only!
 Do not use them in production.
 They provide a fast way to build simple shapes using boolean operations.
 In addition, they are already static bodies for Godot's physics simulation.

 #### A Simple Playground